sta210-sp21/website/content/project/index.markdown

 ### Submission

-You will submit the topic ideas in the `project` repo.
+You will submit the topic ideas in the `01-topic-ideas` folder in the  `project` repo on GitHub.
 The submission should include the following for each data set:

 - Short description of the data (1 - 2 sentences).
 - Description of the variables or link to data dictionary.